 "The wind was against us, and the boat's crew very sulky at their disappointment in our not going the shortest way back, as they wanted, supposing they should have had less work in rowing if they had taken that course.
-The breeze presently died away, and I made signs to them that we should soon have a favourable wind, but one of them said, ' No,' in an unpleasant tone.
-In a short time, the breeze sprung up fair for the boat, when they became more cheerful, and before we had got many miles farther, they said it was well for them to go with these strangers, for they had brought a fair wind with them.
-They then remembered that we had a favourable wind the preceding day when going in the opposite direction, which is regularly calculated upon; but that we should have it fair again to day was much more remarkable, as a circumstance but rarely occurring, because directly opposite the points from which the trade-winds almost uniformly blow.
-We were favoured to get through the most intricate and dangerous parts before it became quite dark, although we several times touched upon the reef after landing A. Simpson at the settlement ; reached the vessel in safety, and I believe, with thankful hearts : though from the lateness of the hour and darkness of the night, our return was not expected until the following morning.
+The breeze presently died away, and I made signs to them that we should soon have a favourable wind, but one of them said, 'No,' in an unpleasant tone.
+In a short time, the breeze sprung up fair for the boat, when they became more cheerful, and before we had got many miles farther. they said it was well for them to go with these strangers, for they had brought a fair wind with them.
+They then remembered that we had a favourable wind the preceding day when going in the opposite direction, which is regularly calculated upon; but that we should have it fair again to-day was much more remarkable. as a circumstance but rarely occurring, because directly opposite the point from which the trade-winds almost uniformly blow.
+We were favoured to get through the most intricate and dangerous parts before it became quite dark, although we several times touched upon the reef: after landing Alexander Simpson at the settlement, we reached the vessel in safety, and I believe with thankful hearts, though from the lateness of the hour and darkness of the night, our return was not expected until the following morning.
+"On the passage from Papetoai to Afareaitu, we landed to exof the wretched human victims, are still remaining.

-"On the passage from Papetoai to Afareaitu, we landed to examine the remains of the largest Marai (Orua) in the South-Seas, and not so much dilapidated as many of them.
-Much of the hewn stone-work is yet to be seen; and the upright stones, placed in a position best adapted to accommodate the backs of the priests when praying, and from whence they could witness the sacrifices of the wretched human victims, are still remaining.
+"On the passage from Papetoai to Afareaitu, we landed to examine the remains of the largest Marai (Orua) in the South Seas, and not so much dilapidated as many of them.
+Much of the hewn stone work is yet to be seen; and the upright stones, placed in a position best adapted to accommodate the backs of the priests when praying, and from whence they could witness the sacrifices